haplo-org/haplo-safe-view-templates/README.md

 Pseudo function for generating `<script>` tags.
 The arguments are a URL, as `url()`, and the resulting URL is output as the `src` attribute in `<script src="..."></script>` tag pair.

 Script tags are otherwise not allowed in templates, because including JavaScript is too dangerous and should be prohibited by your Content Security Policy.

+## Options

+Some HTML parsers don't like tag attributes without quotes.
+You can include them to keep those parsers happy with the the following directive at the top of your template:

+`#option:no-tag-attribute-quote-minimisation`

 ## TODO